Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 — **Defensive Programme** —

 There is a certain restriction on accessing pages or recipes.
-For example, **create recipe** page can be accessed by a logged-in user, **edit recipe** can be accessed by the recipe owner only, so a good defensive programme is required to prevent non-authorised users from accessing them.
+For example, *create recipe* page can be accessed by a logged-in user, *edit recipe* can be accessed by the recipe owner only, so a good defensive programme is required to prevent non-authorised users from accessing them.
 Defensive programme when users logged-in is achieved easily &#40;e.g. User A tries to access to user B's recipe&#41; however, when user is not logged in and do a manual test, it gives me a KeyError:  "user".
 Try a few different codes including try and except, talk to my mentor however the issue is still there so decide to post it on slack.
 There is a feedback from someone suggesting `if "user" in session:`  can be used for what I want to achieve.
 As per his suggestion, use  `if "user" in session:` and properly set us a defensive programme.

 — **Object ID** —

+When an incorrect object id is typed on URL with `edit_recipe` and `edit_category` &#40;which should not happen under normal circumstances but discover this error during some manual testings&#41;, it shows a [bson invalid error](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/other/bson-invalid.png).
+Try to fix this issue by myself first so look up solutions on the internet and find [three possible ways](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/other/three-ways.png).
+First, try to set number of objct id and equal to 24.
+Second, use `bson.objectid.ObjectId.is_valid(recipe_id)` with if statement.
+Third, define **o** as object id and check to see if it matches with actual object id.
+None of them works so post the query on slack community hoping someone might give me advice on this.
+Get no response and as getting nowhere to solve the issue, contact tutoring support.
+A tutor suggests to use `try and except blcok` but also asks me how to solve the issue.
+Explain what I try to do and he suggests to check if bson is fully imported for my second solution.
+Import bson and use `bson.objectid.ObjectId.is_valid(recipe_id)` with if statement but does not work so he suggests `try and except block` that checks object id validation, then to process it or lead to error page.
+As per his suggestion, use `try and except block` and no error is given when an incorrect object id is manually put and also led to the error page.

 <div align="right"><a href="#top">🔝</a></div>